 Gynecologists are doctors who specialize in the diagnosis and treatment of female reproductive organs, whether or not the patient identifies as female.
 This includes the ovaries, uterus, fallopian tubes, vagina, vulva, pelvic floor, and breasts.

-In their day to day practice, gynecologists provide reproductive and sexual health services such as:
+Do, what does a gynecologist do?
+During their day-to-day practice, gynecologists provide reproductive and sexual health services such as:

 - Pap Smears